loading

 < Accept: text/html

 I know, I know, I can almost hear you complaining: what about SEO?
-Search engines, and people too, do not care much about numeric codes, they expect to have intelligible information in URIs to be expressive enough to be indexed and remembered.
+Search engines, and people too, do not care much about numeric codes; they expect to have intelligible information in URIs to be expressive enough to be indexed and remembered.

-Obviously, you are right.
+You are right.

-But how could we convince the Web server, that by nature ignores the existence of a database behind all this, to resolve the ID into a URI that is more meaningful to humans and search engines and redirect there?
+But how could we convince the Web server, which by nature ignores the existence of a database behind all this, to resolve the ID into a URI that is more meaningful to humans and search engines and redirect there?

-The task can be easily addressed, by forwarding the initial request to an application block (Node, PHP, Java, whatever) that can resolve the resource ID into a meaningful URI pattern.
+The task can be easily addressed by forwarding the initial request to an application block (Node, PHP, Java, whatever) that can resolve the resource ID into a meaningful URI pattern.

 In such a case, here’s how our response would change: